ibruteforce94/raspibolt/guide/bonus/bitcoin/btcpayserver.md

 We do not want to run BTCPay Server alongside bitcoind and lightningd because of security reasons.
 For that we will create a separate user and we will be running the code as the new user.

-* Create a new user , add it to bitcoin and lightningd group and open a new session
+* Create a new user , add it to bitcoin and lightningd (or lnd) group and open a new session

   ```sh
   $ sudo adduser --disabled-password --gecos "" btcpay